Luis Severino: 2023

+New York Mets

+On December 1, 2023, Severino signed a one-year, $13 million contract with the New York Mets.

+On August 17, 2024, Severino pitched his second career complete game in a 4–0 shutout win over the Miami Marlins.
+It was his first complete game shutout since 2018, and he became the first Mets pitcher to accomplish the feat since Jacob deGrom in 2021.

+Across 32 games for New York, Severino posted an 11–7 record, a 3.91 ERA, and 161 strikeouts in 182 innings pitched.
+He became a free agent after the season.
+The Mets offered Severino a qualifying offer, which he declined.

+Athletics

+On December 6, 2024, Severino signed a three-year, $67 million contract with the Athletics, the largest contract in team history.

 Pitching style

-With a three-quarters delivery, Severino currently throws four pitches: a four-seam fastball averaging 98 mph, a slider, a change-up and as of 2022, a cutter.
+With a three-quarters delivery, Severino currently throws four pitches: a four-seam fastball averaging 98 mph, a slider, a changeup, and as of 2022, a cutter.
 His fastball was clocked at 101 mph in 2017.
-His average spin rate for sliders was ranked no. 2 in the MLB (2910 rpm) behind Garrett Richards (2919 rpm) in 2018.
+His average spin rate for sliders was ranked no. 2 in MLB (2,910 rpm) behind Garrett Richards (2,919 rpm) in 2018.

 Personal life

 Severino is from Sabana de la Mar, in the Hato Mayor province of the Dominican Republic.
 He grew up a fan of the Yankees, particularly fellow Dominican Robinson Canó.
 Severino and his wife, Rosmaly, have one daughter, who was born in July 2015.
 Severino's second child, a son, Luis Jr, was born on July 8, 2021.